clormor/skeleton-java/README.md

 ## Releases

-Releases are created using the [Gradle Sonatype Nexus plugin](https://github.com/bmuschko/gradle-nexus-plugin).
+Releases are created using the [gradle nexus plugin](https://github.com/bmuschko/gradle-nexus-plugin).
 A release can be performed locally by running

 	./gradlew release